 with them.
 Passengers include dioxane - a known animal carcinogen

-and potentially a human carcinogen too - although further study is required.
+and potentially a human carcinogen too - although further study is required to confirm early findings.

 If your moisturiser lists any of these ingredients,